reiner/massively/content/post/post.4.md

 description = 'Get your hands on crowdsourced "Züri wie neu"-data at the TWIST-Hackdays!'
 +++

 While we strive to publish as many interesting new open data for TWIST as possible, it is worth taking a look at already existing open data.
 In this post we would like to give you a brief outlook over the crowdsourced open data from the application [«Züri wie neu»](https://www.zueriwieneu.ch/).
-We think that there are still some hidden, so far undiscovered, truths to be found.
+There might still be some hidden, so far undiscovered, truths to be found in it.

 #### The application and derived open data  ##
 [«Züri wie neu»](https://www.zueriwieneu.ch/) is an online platform of the Zurich city administration in order to facilitate the reporting of damaged infrastructure by citizens.
 It went online in 2013.
 Since then it is moderated by the city administration and managed transparently with all – anonymized - reports available as open data.